The Sustainable Amsterdam Travel Guide by a local

 The coolest hotels of Southern Costa Rica

 One of the highlights of this country is of course its nature, but also the role nature plays in its approach to tourism.
 Eco-tourism is thriving in Costa Rica.
 This also means there are quite a lot of special, unique, hotels that will make your trip through Costa Rica even more of an adventure.
 While most tourists tend to hang around the North of the country, they are actually missing out on the best part.
 Southern Costa Rica has the most beautiful national parks, unspoiled beaches, uncrowded waves, and undiscovered gems.
-We decided to do a little field research on the coolest hotels in Southern Costa Rica in order to elevate your trip to Costa Rica to the next level.
+We decided to do a little field research on the coolest hotels in Costa Rica in order to elevate your trip to the next level.

 Art Villas | Uvita